marcoaaz/AcevedoEtAl._2024b_autoencoder/README.md

 ## Future Updates

-We expect to increase the efficiency of Algorithm 2 and provide explanatory videos for new users who would like to learn to acquire their images (microscope stage rotation and capturing) and manage the files for effectively use POAM.
-Feel free to contact me for scientific collaboration.
+We expect to increase the support for more file formats from different micro-analytical instruments.
+Also, file management is done manually and the scripts do not have a Graphical User Interface.

+Feel free to contact if there still are issues after running the code with your own data.
 Thanks.
-:)